So you’ve decided to purchase a marketing automation platform. You’ve read the studies proving its benefits. You know your company needs it.

 We’ve discussed the things that will be the pillars of your marketing automation system.
 But adding a few bells and whistles might help those goals, too.
 Things like:

-- What personalization capabilities will you have (preferably beyond first name)?
+What personalization capabilities will you have (preferably beyond the first name)?

 Get the answers to all of those questions for each of the marketing automation platforms on your shortlist.
 Write them out (or maybe post them on a wall).
 Step back and give yourself a few hours to see the big picture.